ArchReactor/telebotv2/README.md

    echo 'export PATH="$PATH:/opt/node/bin"' >> ~/.bashrc
    source ~/.bashrc
 ```
+I have had some difficulty in repeating this on a clean install.
+Copying folders from the sucessful one to the unsuccessful one does result it in it working, so something in npm may be breaking it and maybe be fixed later.

 NOTES:
 - for testing purposes, the server code will happily run without an arduino, and you'll see the "move" commands in the console.  it will not auto-detect if you plug an arduino in later.